dhmunro/dudley/README.md

 or u8), but keep in mind that Dudley implicity converts all parameter values to i8 internally.

-Often, two arrays in a layout will have array dimensions differeing by one.
+Often, two arrays in a layout will have array dimensions differing by one.
 For example, in a hydrodynamics simulation using a quadrilaterial mesh, an array of positions or velocities will have values at the corners of each zone, while arrays of density or temperature will have values at the zone